Check the status of your state tax refund online

 - South Carolina state tax refund – You can check on your SC refund here.
 South Carolina estimates that paper filers will get their refund in 3+ weeks and e-filers in as little as 12 days.

-- Utah state tax refund – Utah allows you to check the status of your refund online, though the state warns that e-filed returns take 30 days to process and paper filed returns 90 days.
+- Utah state refund – Utah allows you to check the status of your refund online.
+However, the state warns that e-filed returns take 30 days to process and paper filed returns 90 days.

 - Vermont state tax refund – You can check the status of your Vermont refund here.
 E-filers can expect their return in 3-4 weeks while paper filers will have to wait 6-8 weeks.

 - West Virginia state tax refund – You can check the status of your WV refund here.
-West Virginians will have to wait 8 weeks for a refund from their paper return and 3 weeks for a refund from an e-filed return.
+West Virginians will have to wait 8 weeks for a refund from their paper return.
+They’ll wait 3 weeks for a refund from an e-filed return.

 Tags: state taxes